ori-sky/polar-space/designs/ships.md

 title: The Ships of "Spacegame"
 ---
 # Basic ship concepts
 All *Sol Central Federation* (SCF) based ships follow similar component design concepts.
-Although manufacturers can implement things in different ways.
+Although some manufacturers have been known to deviate from standard designs.

 ## Ship Power Systems
 *SCF* Ship power systems are split into two components, the *Central Reactor Core* (Reactor) and a *Rapid Discharge/Recharge Capacitor Bank* (RD/R Capacitor).
 ### Reactor
 Each ship manufacturer has their own preferred reactor design and fuelling method.
 It's main purpose is to recharge the *RD/R Capacitors* aboard a ship.
 Connecting a reactor directly to ship systems is... ill advised.
+Reactor overloads will result in the **(catastrophic destruction of a ship and cause damage to nearby ships.
 ### RD/R Capacitor Bank
 The *Rapid Discharge/Recharge Capacitor Bank* is the core of a ships power requirements.
 Systems that do not have self-contained power sources will tap from it to function, such as Utilities, Items, Pickups and System Boosters.